johnbrandborg/cruds/README.md

 ### Extensibility

 The library has been created with extensibility in mind.
+There is two ways that this can be done:

+1. Subclass the Client and add methods
+2. Interface as Configuration  (More Advanced)

+**Subclass Client**

-You can Sub Class Client for example and add the logic requirements needed to make the requests.
+The approach is to create a new class and add the logic requirements needed to make the requests.

 ```python
 from cruds import Client